jennasgarlata/Team1CloundComputing/README.md

 To run the consumers, establish the python source and execute each consumer in a different terminal:

+Prior to running for the first time, run the following commands using pip:

+    pip install pymongo
+    pip install kafka

 For the DB Consumer:

     source consumers/bin/activate